 - The standard direction properties have syntax for making different kinds of exits:

-(SOUTH TO DUNGEON IF IRON-GATE IS OPEN ELSE "The rusty gate won't budge.")
+(NORTH TO OTHER-ROOM) (SOUTH TO DUNGEON IF IRON-GATE IS OPEN ELSE "The rusty gate won't budge.")

 Suppose your game has a lot of people guarding doors.
 You might add a new syntax:

 (WEST TO CELL GUARDED BY VAMPIRE WHO "glares menacingly and you don't dare approach")

 - The library’s test system defines new syntax for test cases:

 <TEST-CASE ("Take individual objects with AND") <COMMAND [TAKE HAT AND BANANA]> <EXPECT "hat: You wear the hat.| banana: You pick up the banana.|"> <CHECK <AND <IN? ,HAT ,WINNER> <FSET? ,HAT ,WORNBIT>>> <CHECK <IN? ,BANANA ,WINNER>> <CHECK <NOT <IN?
 APPLE ,WINNER>>>>

 Every block like that becomes a routine that loads the input buffer, runs the action and captures its output, etc., and all the test routines and descriptions are loaded into tables without the author having to count or list them.